Queex/well-msc-selfstudy/introduction_to_R/2_fundamentals.md

 - When it prints output normally, it is prefaced with a decorator similar to `[1]`.
 This is because R works with *vectors*, or arrays of values, which can wrap over many lines of output in its interface.
 This decorator lets you know the index of the first entry on that particular line, to make it easier to count along if you need to.
 This output is only printed when R has completely finished the command it was running.
 - R can also print any text while it is running a command.
 This is usually done to show progress when running a command that takes a while to execute.
 - When R encounters an error, it prints the error message.
-On some interfaces this message is in a different colour to other output, to help differentiate it.
+With some interfaces this message is in a different colour to other output, to help differentiate it.

 ## R Objects and Sessions